crmathieu/mop/README.md

     mop.SetServer(&http.Server{Addr: ":8022", Handler: handler})
 }
 ```
-That's it.
 Any service using Mop will shutdown safely upon receiving 2 types of signals: SIGTERM or SIGINT (Ctrl+C).